Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Autumn

-Prior research~\cite{im2020pink, yao2020matrixkv} proposed pinning the first few levels in non-volatile memory to improve the write performance.
+Prior research~\cite{im2020pink, yao2020matrixkv} proposed pinning the first few levels in non-volatile memory to improve write performance.
 These works pin a significant portion of data stored in non-volatile memory (NVM).
-For instance, Pink~\cite{im2020pink} pins the first three levels of an LSM-tree in NVM and also stores hundreds of megabytes in DRAM for level lists which helps locating the meta data blocks.
-In contrast, Autumn pins at most 48 MB in the main memory for the files in the first LSM-tree level.
-The experimental section describes the implementation details (Section~\ref{sec:eval}).
-Moreover, demonstrating how \policy improves the performance of LSM-trees in multi-tier storage (e.g., DRAM, NVM, SSD) or helps reduce the costs in streaming database~\footnote{https://www.risingwave.dev/docs/current/data-persistence/} (e.g., local drive, Distributed File System, Amazon Simple Storage) is beyond the scope of this paper.
-In this paper, we assume data are always stored on disk, and there are unconsumed main memory that can be further utilized to improve performance.
+For instance, Pink~\cite{im2020pink} pins the first three levels of an LSM-tree in NVM and also stores hundreds of megabytes in DRAM for level lists which help locating the meta data blocks.
+In contrast, LevelDB, RocksDB, and Autumn have at most 256 MB (determined by the $max\_bytes\_for\_level\_base$ knob) for the files in the first LSM-tree level.
+The experimental section describes the implementation details in which we modified the forked codebase from LevelDB and RocksDB (Section~\ref{sec:eval}).
+As a result, we do not compare Autumn the works incorporating specialized hardware, but we believe these designs might also benefit from the uneven distribution of compactions as lower levels stored in non-volatile memory have high write bandwidth.